wsn22/speakbuddy/README.md

 Maximum files to post is 20MB, can be changed on `application.properties` file.
 Accept only wav/aiff file for bot POST and GET.
-I'm not using any external webserver (nginx etc).
 I'm not using external storage for audio files.
 User generated via uuid string, but predefined user-id is `uuid-0012` can be used to test phrase API endpoint.